howonlee/mertonon/essays/estimates.md

 Did it?
 It's been 22 years.
 Agile is old enough to drink, even in America.
 And yet individual contributors still get asked for estimates daily, and those estimates still get ground down by negotiation.

 Agile as a manifesto-driven movement is so vague that it cannot fail, it can only be failed.
 Therefore, you can't actually expect results out of it - it's the culmination of, a result of, good corporate politics, not a path towards undoing bad corporate politics.
-Woe betide the doomed fool who adopts Scaled Agile Framework, a framework which I have seen exactly no decent software come out of!
+Woe betide the doomed fool who adopts Scaled Agile Framework, a framework from which I have seen exactly no decent software come out of!

 ### How's this different from just Kanban?